WTLY

 WTLY (1270 AM) is a radio station in Tallahassee, Florida, licensed to and serving the Tallahassee area.
 The station is currently owned by iHeartMedia, Inc. Its studios are in the north side of Tallahassee, while the transmitter is located west of downtown.

 History

+The station was first licensed on December 1, 1935, as WTAL.
+It became WTNT on December 1, 1962, after an exchange with WTNT (1450 AM).

-For over a decade, the station's cornerstone program was The Jeff Cameron Show.
-On January 25, 2012, Cameron resigned his post and was later announced to have taken a job at WTSM-FM 97.9 ESPN Radio, also in Tallahassee.
+As sports radio station WNLS, for over a decade, the station's cornerstone program was The Jeff Cameron Show.
+On January 25, 2012, Cameron resigned his post and was later announced to have taken a job at WTSM, a competing sports station in Tallahassee.